anshu189/gtrack/docs/GTrak – Product Requirements Document (PRD).md

 - slow interfaces
 - excessive advertisements
 - subscription paywalls
-- internet dependency
-- inaccurate regional food data
 - cluttered interfaces
+- no built-in habit or accountability tracking

-GTrak solves these problems by providing a fast, local-first and highly customizable tracking experience.
+GTrak solves these problems by providing a fast, customizable tracking experience that covers nutrition, workouts, body weight, hydration, habits (tretinoin) and accountability (respect score) in one place.

 ---